arredondo23/hybrid_assembly_slurm/README.md

   * runassembly.sh (lines 3 to 11, lines 19 and 20, and line 140)
   * completeassembly.sh (lines 3 to 11, line 19 and 20, and line 139)

-** Line 19 points to the your conda environment in which you have installed snakemake **
+**Line 19 points to the your conda environment in which you have installed snakemake**

-**Line 20 points to the path in which you have your git repo.**
+**Line 20 points to the path in which you have your git repo**